Designing a Centralized Charging and Discharging Management Strategy for Electric Vehicles to Enhance Transformer Lifespan in Distribution Networks

 Authors

-1 Kimyo international university in Tashkent, Shota Rustaveli street 156, 100121, Тashkent, Uzbekistan
+1 Kimyo International University in Tashkent, Shota Rustaveli Street 156, 100121, Тashkent, Uzbekistan.

-3 Department of Traumatology and Orthopedics, Fergana medical institute of public health, 2A Yangi Turon Street, Fergana, Uzbekistan
+3 Department of Traumatology and Orthopedics, Fergana Medical Institute of Public Health, 2A Yangi Turon Street, Fergana, Uzbekistan.

-4 PhD, Assistant Professor, Alfraganus University, Uzbekistan
+4 PhD, Assistant Professor, Alfraganus University, Uzbekistan.

-5 DSc, professor, Andijan State University, 170100 Andijan, Uzbekistan
+5 Andijan State University, 170100 Andijan, Uzbekistan.

-8 Department of General Professional Subjects, Mamun university, Khiva, Uzbekistan
+8 Department of General Professional Subjects, Mamun University, Khiva, Uzbekistan.

 Abstract